Healthy Recipes Blog

 Asian meatballs can be served over rice, cauliflower rice, mashed cauliflower, or spaghetti squash.
 They are also very good with shirataki noodles or cauliflower fried rice.

-When I serve them over spaghetti squash, I give the entire dish an Asian flavor by cooking spaghetti squash in the microwave and then sautéing the strands in a large skillet.
-I add avocado oil, ½ teaspoon of kosher salt, a pinch of black pepper, 1 teaspoon of garlic, 1 teaspoon of ginger, and - off heat - a teaspoon of sesame oil.
+When I serve them over spaghetti squash, I give the entire dish an Asian flavor by microwaving the spaghetti squash, then sautéing the strands in a large skillet.
+I add avocado oil, ½ teaspoon of kosher salt, a pinch of black pepper, 1 teaspoon of garlic, 1 teaspoon of ginger, and, off heat, a teaspoon of sesame oil.

 Recipe Card